eNMS-automation/eNMS/docs/advanced/administration.rst

 those object types.
 These migration files are used for migrating from one version of eNMS to the next version.
 They are also used for Backup and Restore of eNMS.
-The migration system is accessed from the :guilabel:`Admin / Administration` or from the ReST API.
+The migration system is accessed from the :guilabel:`Admin / Administration` or from the REST API.

 .. image:: /_static/administration/administration/migrations.png
    :alt: Migrations